semanticClimate/p/en/events/jamia_AI.md

 ---
-title:  AI in Research and Higher Education
+title:  National Conclave on “Artificial Intelligence in Education”
 date: 2024-02-29
 featured: true
-description: Academic visit to give an insight about AI and Climate knowledge
+description: Academic visit to give an insight about AI in research and education
 tags:
   - semanticclimate
   - outreach